 - not always easy to clean

 When we talk about wooden cages and hutches, more often than not, we’re referring to outdoor habitats.
 Although, there are a select few brands that make smaller versions that could work indoors.
-Regardless, it’s essential to select one that is safe for your pets.
+Regardless, it’s essential to select one that is safe and spacious enough for your pets.
 Remember, guinea pigs chew on wood and hay, so the last thing you want is to purchase a cage that is made of toxic material.

 Speaking of chewing – a weekly “perimeter check” will be necessary to ensure your wooden cage is still fully intact.
 And, since it’s made of yummy, delicious wood, this also means you’ll have to chance cages more frequently, compared to a habitat that isn’t manufactured with “edible” materials.